pnovok/SQLServer_CDC_Demo/README.md

 ![img_7.png](Images/img_7.png)

-Let's update table records on the SQL Server side and observe changes in Postgres.
-The new row was added and updated on the SQL Server side and replicated to Postgres.
+Let's update table records on the SQL Server side and observe changes in Postgres by selecting fromthe **customers_replica** table.

 ```
 INSERT INTO dbo.Customers (